 Field-hunting tip

-Look in skarn deposits country — that is the host setting where burtite typically forms.
+Look in skarn deposits country, the host setting where burtite typically forms.
 If you start seeing cassiterite, malayaite, calcite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.